Elsecar Heritage Action Zone

 - Support economic growth in the region

 Over the course of the project, in-depth research was carried out by Historic England, supported by Barnsley Museums and Archives staff and local people.
-This has resulted in a new report about the development of Elsecar, which was built as an early model industrial village by the Earls Fitzwilliam of nearby Wentworth Woodhouse from the late 18th century onwards.
+This resulted in a new report about the development of Elsecar, which was built as an early model industrial village by the Earls Fitzwilliam of nearby Wentworth Woodhouse from the late 18th century onwards.

-Read Historic England's report on the history and archaeology of Elsecar:
+Read Historic England's report on the history and archaeology of Elsecar.

 Elsecar and its surrounding landscape is now recognised as being of national importance because of its heritage.
 The village was built as a showpiece for the Fitzwilliam family, who treated it as a second estate village and invited royals and aristocratic guests to view their vast industrial sites – including collieries, ironworks and workshops, and high-quality housing in Elsecar.
 Much of this important past still survives today, although some of it has remained buried until recently.